 Deputies often do not know if individuals they encounter have ASD.
 Information is key in helping deputies respond safely and effectively.
 Although all deputies in the HCSO receive training on ASD, it is helpful having personal information on the person with ASD they are interacting with, e.g., triggers to avoid, behaviors to expect, communication tips, etc.

 Information is also obtained on family members and caregivers in case a deputy needs to contact them.

 Autism Awareness Month

 During April, 734 deputies and supervisors proudly wore a commemorative blue badge on their uniforms featuring the autism awareness puzzle pieces.
 The specialty badges brought attention to Autism Spectrum Disorder.

 Blue Badges for the Top Brass

-Sheriff Ed Gonzalez (top) and Assistant Chief Mike Lee, who is over the Law Enforcement Command, proudly display their blue commemorative autism badges.
+Sheriff Ed Gonzalez (top) and Chief Deputy Mike Lee proudly display their blue commemorative autism badges.